About

 I was able to go from barely graduating high school to earning my Bachelor's degree magna cum laude, and a vital part of this was due to the encouragement I received from my faculty mentors.
 These relationships influenced my research, and I began a project studying the impact of faculty support on university student belonging.
 This is also where I gained an appreciation for statistics after many years of poor experiences with math.
 I graduated in spring of 2019, and was accepted into graduate school at University of Nebraska-Lincoln

 At UNL, I was able to cultivate a deep love for research and statistics through the many opportunities available to me.
 I have taken graduate-level courses in quantitative research methods, psychometric measure, ANOVA and MANOVA, linear and multiple regression, structure equation modeling, longitudinal research, multilevel modeling, as well as qualitative research methods and mixed methodology.
-I earned my Master's in Educational Psychology in the spring of 2021, and I completed the work to earn a graduate certificate in Mixed Method Research in the spring of 2022.
-Upon completion of my dissertation in the spring of 2024, I will earn a Doctorate of Philosophy in Developmental and Learning Sciences with a minor in Quantitative, Qualitative, and Psychometric Measures.
+I earned my Master's in Educational Psychology in the spring of 2021, then entered their PhD program that fall.
+I completed the work to earn a graduate certificate in Mixed Method Research in the spring of 2024.
+Upon completion of my dissertation in the summer of 2024, I earned a Doctorate of Philosophy in Developmental and Learning Sciences with a minor in Quantitative, Qualitative, and Psychometric Measures.

-For my dissertation, I am working on first developing a new measure of comprehensive, multidimensional wellbeing, and then refining it for work with emerging adults.
+For my dissertation, I developed a novel measure of comprehensive, multidimensional wellbeing specifically targeted at the developmental period of emerging adulthood.
 There is a significant gap in the research literature regarding how to measure wellbeing during this unique developmental period.
-What I've found is that very few researchers have utilized the help of the population they are attempting to study, so I am hoping to amplify their voices with their participation in focus groups and qualitative interviews to help guide me.
-I am especially interested in capturing the personal narratives of traditionally marginalized individuals, therefore I am over-sampling in these special populations.
-I am currently in the data collection phase of this project.
+What I've found is that very few researchers have utilized the help of the population they are attempting to study, so I wanted to use my study to amplify their voices using both quantitative and qualitative methods using a convergent parallel mixed method research design.
+Participants in the quantitative sample were asked to complete a series of surveys about their wellbeing, mental health, and happiness, as well as to share any symptoms they were experiencing of anxiety or depression.

 Education